OneKey-Network/addressability-framework/dsp-api.md

 # The Identity endpoint

-To be part of the Prebid SSO network, a DSP must provide an entity endpoint for
+To be part of the Prebid SSO network, a DSP must provide an Identity Endpoint for providing:
-providing:
 * The name of the DSP;
 * The Prebid SSO version that it handles;
 * The public key used to verify its signatures of Prebid SSO Data and